akhilmaddipatla/Stellar_Classification_USML/README.md

 # Stellar_Classification_USML

-Our project is about clustering stars based on its features.
+This project is about clustering stars based on its features.
 Background Check of Star classes!
 Stars in the universe can be classified into several groups.
 The groups I have used here are:
 • Brown Dwarf